PHOENIX INDIAN CENTER

 FOR IMMEDIATE RELEASE

-Phoenix Indian Center Announces Boeing as the Presenting Sponsor for its Annual Silver & Turquoise Ball
+Phoenix Indian Center Announces Date for its 41st Annual Silver & Turquoise Ball

-Individual tickets for the event are $275.
-Sponsorships are also available.
-For more information, and to purchase tickets, visit the website.
+Individual tickets and sponsorships are now available.
+For more information and to purchase tickets, click here.

 About Phoenix Indian Center